Agonopsis chiloensis

 Agonopsis chiloensis, the snailfish, is a fish in the family Agonidae.
 It was described by Leonard Jenyns in 1840.
 It is a subtropical, marine fish which is known from the southeastern Pacific and southwestern Atlantic Ocean, including Chile, Patagonia, and Argentina.
-It is known to dwell at a depth range of 3–400 metres.
+It is known to dwell at a depth of 3–400 metres.
 Males can reach a maximum standard length of 12.5 centimetres.

 Agonopsis chiloensis is preyed upon by Cottoperca gobio, imperial shag, Pinguipes chilensis, and the narrowmouthed catshark.
-It is of no commercial interest to fisheries.
+It is of no commercial interest.